-Green Infrastructure:
+• Green Infrastructure:

-A Green Infrastructure Plan has been created for Truro and Kenwyn.
+Truro and Kenwyn.
 This includes actions that can be delivered with the community to look after existing green spaces and provide new spaces and linkages between our green areas as well as address flooding and wildlife issues.

-- Developing shared use facilities: An open spaces audit for the Plan area shows higher than average levels of private sport space (half of which belong to the schools), and that the quality of these sports pitches meets the FiT national guidance.
+- Developing shared use facilities: An open spaces audit for the Plan area in 2014 showed higher than average levels of private sport space (half of which belong to the schools), and that the quantity of these sports pitches meets the FiT national guidance.
 The facilities at Richard Lander and Truro Schools are currently unavailable for community use, and efforts should be channelled into opening them up before considering entirely new provision.
 In Truro and Kenwyn there is both lower than average allotment space and provision for teenagers. - Protecting and enhancing open spaces: The Plan allocates local protected green space and open spaces for protection and enhancement.
 It also identifies new opportunities for allotments and new open spaces.
 Standards for new spaces are set out alongside opportunities to link existing spaces.